-- Limit consumption of grilled, barbecued, smoked, fried, and roasted foods.
-Avoid burning food.
+- Limit how much you eat grilled, barbecued, smoked, fried, or roasted food.
+Avoid burned food.
 Try steaming, boiling, stewing, or poaching your food more often.

-- Take steps to reduce exposure to common sources of air pollution:
+- Take steps to improve indoor air quality:

-- Do not smoke or allow others to smoke in your home or car.
-Avoid breathing cigarette or other tobacco smoke.
+- Do not smoke or allow others to smoke in your home or car, or around your child.

 - Do not idle cars inside garages, especially garages attached to your home.